 188.8.131.52.2 If the turn player's opponent took an action during this play timing, they are not given the play timing again.
 In other words, they may play only one action or startup ability during this step.

 184.108.40.206 After that, a check timing occurs.
 After this, the game moves to the Damage Step.

 7.5 Damage Step

-22.214.171.124.1 If for some reason the attacking Character's Soul is reduced to 0 or below, then that character deals no damage.
-Dealing 0 or negative amounts of damage cannot happen.
+22.214.171.124.1 If for some reason the attacking Character's Soul is reduced to 0 or below, then that character does not deal damage.
+There is no such thing as "dealing 0 or negative amounts of damage".

-126.96.36.199.2 If for any reason the Attacking Character has (a) left the Stage, (b) changed controller, or (c) moved to another Slot, then the Attacking Character does not deal damage during this attack.
+126.96.36.199.2 If for any reason the Attacking Character has (a) left the Stage, (b) changed controller, or (c) moved to another Slot, then the Attacking Character does not deal damage.
 (Translation note: Some effects may cause Characters to be placed into the Attacking Character's Slot, but the effect often denotes this new / moved character to be an Attacking character, which allows damage to occur during the Damage Step)

 7.6 Battle Step